JobPetrovcic/lean4export/README.md

 ## JSON Output Format

 The tool generates one JSON file per declaration.
-The filename is a "file-friendly" version of the declaration's name (e.g., `/` is replaced by a space).
+The filename is a "file-friendly" version of the declaration's name (e.g., `/` is replaced by a space, since spaces cannot appear in names coming from Lean).

 Each JSON file contains a top-level object with two properties: